 It is possible for you to visit the Museum during your visit, since you need to pre-book a Museum ticket in order to access the Archive and Research Room.

 Getting in touch

-If you have a question about visiting the IWM Archive and Research Room which isn’t answered by this document, please email us at [email protected].
+If you have a question about visiting the IWM Archive and Research Room which isn’t answered by this document, please Contact Us.

 Our Opening Hours